 The movie was an instant hit but an even bigger hit was that lake.
 It provoked curiosity throughout the nation and pretty soon, Pangong Lake became a household name, known to every travel enthusiast in the country.
 It is a beautiful spot that is now one of the most desired tourist destinations of our country and it truly deserves to be that.

 I hope the information above on planning a trip from Leh to Pangong Lake was of help.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.